rmoriz/mvg_stoerung_mcp/PROJECT_SUMMARY.md

 ## 🚀 Ready for Production

 The MCP server is fully functional and ready for use with any MCP-compatible client.
 It successfully provides cached access to Munich Public Transport disruption data with the requested 10+ minute caching duration.

+## Disclaimer

+This project is not an official MVG project, not endorsed or recommended.
+Please ask MVG for permission prior to using it.